Toph Beifong: Toph Beifong's Metalbending Academy

+Toph Beifong gets a Metalbending Academy.

 The Legend of Korra

 Book One: Air

 In The Legend of Korra, Toph is revealed to have founded Republic City's police force and taught the art of metalbending to her students.
 Two of her students were her daughters Lin and Suyin.
 Her daughters mention in passing to Korra that they are actually half-sisters by two different fathers, but their identities were not revealed, and due to as-yet-unexplained reasons neither of Toph's daughters ever knew their fathers.
 Due to her own strict upbringing, Toph raised the pair as a single parent with essentially no restrictions.
 But it caused both of them to feel that she was ignoring them as their mutual need for her attention caused them to react in different ways: the older and strict Lin followed in her mother's footsteps as a Republic City police officer while the free-spirited Suyin became a delinquent by hanging with the wrong crowd, which Lin disapproved of.
 Eventually, Lin caught Suyin driving the getaway car for her criminal friends after a jewel theft, during which Suyin accidentally scarred the right side of Lin's face.
 Although upset with her daughters for putting her in a tough situation, Toph was forced to look the other way and tear up the police report because of the controversy it would cause before sending Suyin away to live with her grandparents; Lin did not take this kindly.
 This ignites a rift between Toph and her daughters.
 Toph, feeling guilt over her questionable actions, retired the following year with Lin eventually succeeding her as Republic City's Chief of Police by the time of the first season.